 Excite (high skill and low will)

-To excite effectively you need to instill a sense of value and importance into the tasks that you’re asking people to do.
-You also need to learn what motivates your individual and provide those motivating factors, provide feedback, celebrate successes and again fully empower the individual to own their deliverables.
+To excite effectively you should instill a sense of value and importance into the tasks you ask people to do.
+You also need to learn what motivates your individual and provide those motivating factors. , provide feedback, celebrate successes and again fully empower the individual to own their deliverables.
 Individuals without ownership often lose will.